srirajshukla/ubiquitous-octo-waddle/README.md

 - **Azure Blog Storage**: We store **Survey questionnares** and our **Generated Drafts**, as well as our training data on Blog Storage.

 **Novelty Factors**:
-- Since it was a major challenge to parse questions from **Tables** in our questionnares, we found CDP's URL where it displays a specific question.
+- Since it was a major challenge to parse questions from **Tables** in our questionnaires, we found CDP's URL where it displays a specific question.
 It was way easier to web-scrape and parse questions to generate answers.
-- Docker: docker compose?
+- Docker: We used docker and docker-compose to build and deploy our application.
-- Postgres
+- Postgres: We used postgres as our primary database.
+- Azure Vector Database: We used this vector store for our embedding storage and retrieval.

 ### Generating Survey Drafts
 The first step to filling out the survey is to extract questions from it.